byorgey/blog/posts/2008/04/17/collecting-unstructured-information-with-the-monoid-of-partial-knowledge.markdown

 ---
-title: Collecting unstructured information with the monoid of partial knowledge
+title: 'Collecting unstructured information with the monoid of partial knowledge'
 published: 2008-04-17T21:32:00Z
 categories: haskell,math
 tags: knowledge,monoid,preorder
 ---

-In <a href="http://byorgey.wordpress.com/2008/04/17/an-interesting-monoid/">my last post</a>, I described what I'm calling the "monoid of partial knowledge", a way of creating a monoid over sets of elements from a preorder, which is a generalization of the familiar monoid $latex (S,\max)$ over a set with a total order and a smallest element.
+In <a href="http://byorgey.wordpress.com/2008/04/17/an-interesting-monoid/">my last post</a>, I described what I'm calling the "monoid of partial knowledge", a way of creating a monoid over sets of elements from a preorder, which is a generalization of the familiar monoid $(S,\max)$ over a set with a total order and a smallest element.

 There's actually one situation where a special case of this monoid is commonly used in Haskell.
 Suppose you have a record type which contains several fields, and you would like to parse some input to create a value of this type.
 The problem is that the input is not very nice: the bits of input which designate values for various fields are not in any particular order; some occur more than once; some might even be missing.
 How to deal with this?